 - Doesn’t address the issue of parent-teacher language barrier

 - Language growth can stagnate if not expanded through the following grade levels

 A parent’s role in their child’s language development is infinitely important, no matter what language their child is learning.
 If your child is in an immersion class, attempt to make connections with the instructor to see how it is working.
 Contact your child’s school about resources like translators who can act as a go-between at parent-teacher conferences.
 If your child is struggling with the level of immersion, ask the teacher if they can include more of elements of the home language in the classroom.
 In this case, you may be responsible for providing tags and books for the teacher to use, perhaps favorite books of your child’s that can be read in both English and your language.

 And, of course, continue to teach your child at home!
 Education is not limited to the classroom, especially where language is concerned.
-Read to your child in your home language; teach him games and tell stories.
+Read to your child in your home language; teach them games and tell stories.
 Whenever he learns in one language, he is able to apply that information to the other as well, boosting his linguistic skills in both.
 This is a fantastic skill to have, and it can only be achieved with help from teachers and parents.
 Learning multiple languages need not be difficult for your child provided they have the right learning environment.